callumhearne/movie_club/README.md

 All of the details and information that were in my website were completely made up for the purpose of the website.

+## Images:

+- Image on the reviews page is from the http://culturalpolitics.net/index/popular_culture/film website.
+- Image on the particle review page is from the https://www.pinterest.co.uk/pin/horror-movies-wallpaper-massive-bhorror-collage-wallpaper--315674255108900397/ website.

 # Acknowlegdements:

 Thank you to the following people who helped with support and guidance at different stages in the project: